 Nice!
 A full $41 of my $750 payment hit the principal on that loan!

 Stupidly, though, I didn’t understand the concept of capitalization.
-For those of you who don’t know what that is, basically, once your student loans go into repayment, all of the unpaid interest that accrued during the years you were in school gets added into your principal and becomes your new loan amount.
+For those of you who don’t know what that is, basically, once your student loans go into repayment, all of the unpaid interest that accrued during the years you were in school gets added into your principal and becomes your new loan amount unless you pay the interest off before it capitalizes.

 Remember that $750 payment I made on the one loan?
 Here’s what that loan looked like once it capitalized:

 2014 – My First (Real) Year of Repayment

 I consider 2014 to be the first year I really started trying to pay my student loans off.
 As a first year associate, I was making $110,000, so I had the income to make a big dent on my loans.
 All I had to do was avoid that lawyer lifestyle trap that a lot of my colleagues fell into.

 Wow!
-I knew I had paid a lot into my loans, but never really realized how much it was until I actually wrote it all down.
+I knew I had paid a lot towards my loans, but I never really realized how much it was until I actually wrote it all down.
 Here’s a nifty chart showing my student loan payments in 2014:

 The thing that jumps out to me is that ridiculously huge payment I made in October.
 I had a fairly sizable emergency fund at that point, so my best guess is that I decided I didn’t need all of that money in cash and threw a bunch of it into student loans.

 You’re also probably wondering why my payments jump around and seem to differ a lot each month.
 A lot of this had to do with me randomly throwing down extra payments whenever I saw my bank account getting too big.
 I wanted to avoid getting complacent with my paycheck, so that’s why you see the random spikes and dips throughout the year.

 2015 – My Second Year of Repayment